Control 1.7: SharePoint Advanced Management Readiness for Copilot

 | Use case | Sensitive sites that should only be accessible to a defined group — financial model repositories, M&A deal rooms, regulatory examination sites, NPI datastores |

-Configuration path: SharePoint Admin Center > Sites > Active sites > [site] > Settings > Restricted Access Control
+Configuration path: SharePoint admin center > Sites > Active sites > [site] > Settings > Restricted Access Control

 RAC is a strong complement to RCD: RCD excludes a site from Copilot discovery while RAC ensures only authorized users can access the site at all.
 Sites containing non-public material information (MNPI) or non-public personal information (NPI) should consider both controls.